FAQ

 Who is Bruno Ázera?

-I’m a professional landscape photographer and licensed guide born and raised in Terceira Island, Azores.
-With deep local knowledge and years of experience photographing these islands, I lead each photo workshop personally — combining insider access with a photographer’s eye.
-My goal is to help you capture the most authentic and awe-inspiring images the Azores have to offer.
+I’m a professional landscape photographer and licensed guide born and raised on Terceira Island, Azores.
+With deep local knowledge and years of experience exploring and photographing these islands, I personally lead each workshop.
+My goal is to offer meaningful, authentic experiences while helping you capture extraordinary images far beyond typical tourist viewpoints.

 What’s the difference between a Photo Workshop and a Photo Tour?